chrisgrieser/obsidian-theme-design-utilities/README.md

 <!-- /MarkdownTOC -->

-## Features
+## Commands Added

 ### Mobile Emulation
 Conveniently enable the mobile emulation of Obsidian, i.e. how Obsidian would look on mobile.
-This helps with styling your theme for mobile.[^1]
+This helps with styling your theme for mobile.

+### Cycle between All Three Modes
+Cycles between Source Mode, Live Preview, and Reading Mode.

 ### Freeze Obsidian
 Freeze interaction with Obsidian, after a small delay.
 During that delay, you can create fleeting elements like context menus or tooltips which will stay on screen.
 (Note that this only works while the console is open.)
 To unfreeze Obsidian, simply click the "play" button which appeared at the top of Obsidian.